President Trump Coming Back To Palm Beach For Weekend Fundraiser

 Follow CBSMIAMI.COM: Facebook | Twitter

-MIAMI (CBSMiami) — President Donald Trump is apparently coming back to South Florida this weekend.
+MIAMI (CBSMiami) — President Donald Trump is coming to South Florida Friday for a weekend at his private Mar-a-Lago club.

-The FAA tweeted a VIP Movement Notification for West Palm Beach which means Air Force One is headed to Palm Beach International Airport.
+First, however, he and the First Lady will be in Alabama to survey damage from a deadly tornado outbreak that devastated a small town, killing nearly two dozen people.

+Trump will tour rural Lee County in eastern Alabama, where 23 people died Sunday in an E4 tornado that carved a path of destruction nearly a mile wide.

 Trump was in South Florida the weekend of Feb.
 18, where he took a trip to Miami to speak about the crisis in Venezuela at Florida International University.